My Plantiful Cooking

 • Potatoes - I recommend going with Yukon Gold potatoes as they are sturdier.
 Russet potatoes tend to melt and disintegrate after simmering.

-• Japanese curry powder - I am using the S&B Japanese curry powder.
-You can find them at groceries in the international aisle, in your local Asian market, or online.
-Substitute it with regular curry powder in a pinch, but the taste will differ.
+• Japanese curry powder - I am using S&B Japanese curry powder.
+You can find it at groceries in the international aisle, in your local Asian market, or online.
+You can substitute regular curry powder in a pinch, but the taste will differ.

-• All-purpose flour - The main thickener in this recipe.
-To make this recipe gluten-free, substitute it with a gluten-free blend.
+• All-purpose flour - the main thickener in this recipe.
+To make it gluten-free, substitute a gluten-free blend.

 • Ketchup - Substitute with tomato puree or tomato paste for a tangier curry.